stong1108/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
 Here, we use tapply to sum steps over each day.
-Some days are not included in the date, so the NA values that arise must be filtered out before constructing the histogram.hist
+Some days are not included in the date, so the NA values that arise must be filtered out before constructing the histogram.

 ```r
 options(scipen = 3)